 “Syringing” a lawn — applying a light watering to the leaves just before or during the warmest part of the day — can slow browning and root-damage at the soil line.
 Syringing is also helpful in discouraging the spread of thatch.
-The University of Minnesota Extension offers advice on syringing (scroll to end) and other good advice on watering efficiently.
+The University of California offers advice on syringing (PDF) and other good information on watering efficiently.

 Follow recommendations for early morning or evening watering to limit sun and wind evaporation.
 Always keep abreast of local watering restrictions, especially in areas with a history of drought, that may include days, times and frequency of watering or ban it all together.

 Why not dispense of the traditional lawn all together?
 (Answer: your kids and pets need a place to play.)
 Consider planting native and drought-tolerant grasses or, especially for small areas, consider something entirely outside the box like a thyme lawn.

 Recommended Product Categories